Longstanton: Geography

 The village itself lies on a low gravel ridge (approximately 10 m to 14 m above mean sea level) but most of the parish lies on West Walton formation and Amptill Clay formation mudstone.

-It was first proposed in c.2003 that a substantial part of the land in the parish to the north and east of the village of Longstanton (including the brown-field site of the former RAF Oakington) would be used for the development of a new town called Northstowe.
+Longstanton is immediately adjacent to the new town of Northstowe, which is planned to contain 10,000 homes and have a population of 26,000.
+The new town was proposed c.
+2003, and will be built on land to the north and east of Longstanton (including the former RAF Oakington site).
 In 2012 outline planning consent was granted for the first phase of 1,500 houses, a new primary school and some local road improvements.
 The work to build a new primary school started in 2015.
+In 2021 a new civil parish of Northstowe was created from part of Longstanton and part of Oakington and Weswick; it is envisaged that the Longstanton, Oakington, and Northstowe will remain separate parishes even when the new town is complete.

 Demography

 The population of the village was recorded at 1,700 living in 772 households in the 2001 census.
 The development of new housing at Home Farm started circa 2005 and the population had increased to 2,657 in 1,095 households in the 2011 census.
 In the census of 2011, 92.4% of people described themselves as white, 2.0% as having mixed or multiple ethnic groups, 4.6% as being Asian or British Asian, and 1.0% as having another ethnicity.
 In that same census, 55.6% described themselves as Christian, 33.7% described themselves as having no religion, 6.5% did not specify a religion, 1.9% described themselves as Muslim, and 2.3% described themselves as having another religion.